The Ultimate In Birding Tours

 For the grand finale, we head westwards into amazing Yunnan.

 First, we will visit the Tengchong and Yingjiang areas in Western Yunnan.
-Here, we will spend part of our time in the famous photographic hides/blinds and part of our time more conventionally birding so that we can best target some special, mostly range-restricted species including Grey Peacock-Pheasant, White-cheeked Partridge, Blue-naped and Rusty-naped Pittas, Collared Treepie, Collared and Burmese Mynas, Brown-winged and Rufous-headed Parrotbills, White-hooded Babbler and Spot-breasted Laughingthrush.
+Here, we will spend part of our time in the famous photographic hides/blinds and part of our time more conventionally birding so that we can best target some special, mostly range-restricted species, including Grey Peacock-Pheasant, White-cheeked Partridge, Blue-naped and Rusty-naped Pittas, Collared Treepie, Collared and Burmese Mynas, Brown-winged and Rufous-headed Parrotbills, White-hooded Babbler and Spot-breasted Laughingthrush.
+We will also try our luck with the little-known, range-restricted and rarely observed Naung Mung Scimitar Babbler.

 While enjoying the hides and the area’s trails, we will see dozens of other new birds for the tour, including such stars as Kalij Pheasant, Large, Coral-billed and Red-billed Scimitar Babblers, Red-tailed and Grey-sided Laughingthrushes, and Scarlet-faced Liocichla.